About

 Recognition

-We are proudest of the increased number of trials and drugs for seriously ill kids .
+We are proudest of the increased number of innovative trials and drugs for seriously ill kids .

 In addition to that, the following is a select list of our awards: